Bandpur, Chanditala-I: Gram panchayat

 Villages in Ainya gram panchayat are: Akuni, Aniya, Bandpur, Banipur, Bara Choughara, Dudhkanra, Ganeshpur, Goplapur, Jiara, Kalyanbati, Mukundapur, Sadpur and Shyamsundarpur.

 Demographics

-As per 2011 Census of India Bandpur had a total population of 3,594 of which 1,825 (51%) were males and 1,769 (49%) were females.
+As per 2011 Census of India Bandpur had a population of 3,594 of which 1,825 (51%) were males and 1,769 (49%) females.
 Population below 6 years was 494.
-The total number of literates in Bandpur was 2,574 (83.03% of the population over 6 years).
+The number of literates in Bandpur was 2,574 (83.03% of the population over 6 years).

 Transport

 The nearest railway stations are the Bargachia railway station and the Baruipara railway station.